jesseraypaulsen/personality-test/README.md

 ## Done

+- modal intro with prompt for profile name, but not if the user is returning from a prior session with data in localStorage. <span style="color:green">✔</span> (Results Dashboard)
+- a panel that shows all users, with buttons for loading and erasing. <span style="color:green">✔</span> (Results Dashboard)
 - change 'generate data' button with fill function, into a form for username with a checkmark for fill. ie, you can generate data when you create a new user. <span style="color:green">✔</span> (Results Dashboard)
 - Move "generate data" button onto the dashboard instead of the menu. <span style="color:green">✔</span> (Results Dashboard)
 - remove items from the top bar <span style="color:green">✔</span> (removed title; moved one of the icons to Results Dashboard)